-If an administrator makes a change to the authentication method - for example, from Active Directory to Azure Active Directory - subscribers who are logged on to Citrix Workspace may see errors in Citrix Workspace.
+Subscribers who are logged on to Citrix Workspace may see errors if an administrator changes the authentication method, for example, from Active Directory to Azure Active Directory.
 If this happens, log off Citrix Workspace and close the browser or Citrix Workspace app.
-Wait approximately 5 minutes and log back on again.
-Citrix Workspace should be available again.
-You can log on using the new authentication method.
+Wait approximately 5 minutes and log back on.
+When Citrix Workspace is available again, you can log on using the new authentication method.

 Register devices for two-factor authentication

-Before subscribers can use two-factor authentication plus token with Workspace, they must first register their device.
-During registration, Workspace presents a QR code that subscribers can scan with an app that follows the Time-Based One-Time Password standard, such as Citrix SSO.
+Before subscribers can use two-factor authentication plus token with Workspace, they must register their device.
+During registration, Workspace presents a QR code for the subscriber to scan with an app that follows the Time-Based One-Time Password standard, such as Citrix SSO.
 For a smooth registration process, Citrix recommends downloading and installing this app on the device beforehand.

-- From a computer, open a browser, navigate to the Workspace sign-in page, and click Don’t have a token?
+- From a computer, open a browser, navigate to the Workspace sign-in page, and select Don’t have a token?

 - After you receive the email, enter the verification code and your Active Directory account password when prompted.
-Click Next.
+Select Next.

 - From the authenticator app, scan the QR code or enter the verification code manually.

-- Click Finish and Sign In to complete the registration.
+- Select Finish and Sign In to complete the registration.

-Obtaining temporary email-based tokens are not a supported method for signing in when two-factor authentication is enabled for Workspace.
-To sign in with two-factor authentication, subscribers must register a device with an authenticator app installed and must not use the temporary email token sent during the registration process.
+Obtaining temporary email-based tokens is not a supported method for signing in when two-factor authentication is enabled for Workspace.
+To sign in with two-factor authentication, subscribers must register a device with an authenticator app installed.
+Subscribers must not use the temporary email token sent during the registration process.
 Only verification codes that are generated from an authentication app on an enrolled device are supported tokens for two-factor authentication.